-Very cool news from Fidelity today.
-This Friday, August 3rd, 2018, they’ll introduce 2 new total market funds with ZERO management expenses and NO minimums to start investing.
+Very cool news from Fidelity.
+There are 4 new total market funds with ZERO management expenses and NO minimums to start investing.

-Plus, they’ve slashed fees and minimums on several other funds, effective immediately.
-I just logged into my account and already see lower expenses.
+Plus, they’ve slashed fees and minimums on several other funds.

 I wrote about the best IRA accounts and which banks let you start investing right away with a single $1.
 What’s cool with Fidelity is you can pair your IRA with the Fidelity Visa, which earns 2% cashback on every purchase.
 Then sweep the cashback rewards into one of these free index funds.
 The card is free to have – so it’s literally free money to invest into free funds.